 A recent study concluded that changing your sleep position can eliminate or prevent shoulder pain from happening.
 It may be strange at first, but eventually, you’ll find a comfortable position that you can sleep in.

-If your mattress is too hard or too soft, you can develop shoulder pain from sleeping.
+If your mattress is too hard or too soft, you can develop shoulder pain from sleeping on side.
 Experts suggest using a medium-firm pillow that will reduce musculoskeletal pain, which affects shoulder joints, tendons, and muscles.
+Have you ever wondered what a hybrid mattress is and how it can help alleviate shoulder pain?
 The Puffy Lux Mattress is a hybrid memory foam mattress that contours your body, creates extra stability, and minimizes strain from your body’s pressure points, like your back and shoulders.

 Additionally, choosing the right pillow is also vital to reducing shoulder pain.
 For side sleepers, a thick puffy pillow that fits the natural curve of the neck and adequately fills the gap between your head and shoulders is recommended.
 This will help alleviate some of the pressure off your shoulders and reduce the risk of developing neck pain.